jonluca/blog/about.md

 * I consider myself a rationalist with a strong emphasis on personal responsibility

-* I believe [collective action](https://plato.stanford.edu/entries/collective-responsibility/) problems to be some of the most nuanced and interesting issues facing humanity in the early 21st century.
+* I believe [collective action](https://plato.stanford.edu/entries/collective-responsibility/) problems to be some of the most interesting issues of the early 21st century.

 * There has probably never been an accurate valuation of institutional knowledge within any organization or group